minerwillyuk/simple-test/Documentation/BRANCHES.md

 Show difference between last common ancestor of _branchA_ and _branchB_ and tip of brancb

 GOTCHA: Note that the range operators act differently when using git log.
-Don't get caught out.
+Don't get caught out!
 ### BRANCH PROTECTIONS

 1. Block delete and force merge actions on a branch